eCommerce Speed Optimisation Guide

 - Fastly – Known for real-time content delivery optimisation.

-Browser caching enables returning visitors to load your site faster by storing static assets like logos, stylesheets, and scripts in their local browser.
-Instead of re-downloading the entire page each time, only new or dynamic content is fetched.
+Browser caching helps returning visitors load your site faster.
+It stores static assets like logos, stylesheets, and scripts in their browser.
+So the page isn't re-downloaded in full each time.
+Only new or dynamic content is fetched.

-This results in substantial time savings and a smoother experience for loyal customers.
-Most eCommerce platforms support caching either natively or through plugins and extensions.
+This results in big time savings and a smoother experience for loyal customers.
+Most eCommerce platforms support caching natively or through plugins and extensions.

 Useful Caching Tools: